 Why Do Red Dog Breeds Have Red Pigments?

-All dogs produce only two kinds of pigment in their fur, black eumelanin and red pheomelanin.
+All dogs produce only two kinds of pigment in their fur, black eumelanin, and red pheomelanin.
 However, the latter is responsible for our canine's red coat.

 Nonetheless, it is the dog's genetic code that decides how much pheomelanin they produce.
-Furthermore, it manifests differently all over the dog's body, whether in organized bands or on every strand of their hair.
+Furthermore, it manifests differently all over the dog's body, whether in organized bands or on every strand of its hair.

 As a result, red dog breeds come in different shades of red, all unique in their way.